azharlabs/papert-code/docs/development/telemetry.md

    - Provide a Jaeger UI at http://localhost:16686
    - Save logs/metrics to `~/.papert/tmp/<projectHash>/otel/collector.log`
    - Stop collector on exit (e.g. `Ctrl+C`)
-2. Run Qwen Code and send prompts.
+2. Run Papert Code and send prompts.
 3. View traces at http://localhost:16686 and logs/metrics in the collector log file.

 ## Logs and Metrics

-The following section describes the structure of logs and metrics generated for Qwen Code.
+The following section describes the structure of logs and metrics generated for Papert Code.

 - A `sessionId` is included as a common attribute on all logs and metrics.

 ### Logs

 Logs are timestamped records of specific events.
-The following events are logged for Qwen Code:
+The following events are logged for Papert Code:

 - `papert-code.config`: This event occurs once at startup with the CLI's configuration.
   - **Attributes**: